Table of contents

 • Ensures long-lasting prints

-• High-quality results for complex designs
+• High-quality t-shirt results for complex designs

 • Soft to the touch